slonigiraf/whitepaper/slonigiraf/ENG.md

 ## Annotation

-We explore how education affects economic growth, and present an education system that seeks to outperform current systems by threefold.
-The system is intended to increase the number of acquired skills, and has been implemented in several secondary schools with a reported success.
+We explore how education affects economic growth and present an education system that aims to outperform current systems by threefold.
+The system seeks to increase the number of acquired skills and has been implemented in several secondary schools with reported success.
 Our educational approach emphasizes peer-to-peer learning and addresses issues commonly encountered in this method, such as a shortage of qualified teachers and student apathy towards teaching.
 The system is expected to have a positive impact on the world economy, potentially adding 8 trillion USD to the world economy each year.
 We also explore how private enterprises can expand the proposed educational system globally while earning a significant profit from this reform.

 ## Education and GDP